martingabelmann/awesome/README.md

 ### Scratchpad
 Need a small shell just for short time without switching the tag or squeezing the layout? - Just drop one with `mod4 + v`.
 In principle [scratchpad](https://awesome.naquadah.org/wiki/Scratchpad_manager) can be used to dropdown everything...

+### XDG menu
+On Archlinux install `pacman -S archlinux-xdg-menu`.
+It then generates an Application menu on every awesome start.
+Other distros may change the `gen_xdg_menu_file=/etc/xdg/menus/arch-applications.menu` path.
+For more information see the archlinux [xdg-menu wiki article](https://wiki.archlinux.org/index.php/xdg-menu).